Goodley History, Family Crest & Coats of Arms

 The surname Goodley was first found in Stirling, where it could be found from the 14th century.
 The name may have migrated north from Yorkshire, where a Robert Godelad was recorded with estates in that shire in the year 1301.
 By 1332 the family name could also be found in Cumberland, where a William Goodlad held lands.

-Important Dates for the Goodley family
+Early History of the Goodley family

 This web page shows only a small excerpt of our Goodley research.
 Another 63 words (4 lines of text) covering the year 1645 is included under the topic Early Goodley History in all our PDF Extended History products and printed products wherever possible.